 - 1 tablespoon vanilla extract

-- You can use your favourite frosting or make this Swiss Meringue Buttercream
+- You can use your favourite frosting or see below for Swiss Meringue Buttercream

 Instructions